 Lung cancer screening gives us hope in the effort to defeat lung cancer and represents an opportunity to save more lives.
-Screening with annual low-dose CT scans can reduce the lung cancer death rate by up to 20% by detecting tumors at early stages when the cancer is more likely to be curable.
+Screening with annual low-dose CT scans can reduce the lung cancer death rate by up to 20%, by detecting tumors at early stages when the cancer is more likely to be curable.
+Lung cancer screening has saved 80,000 additional years of life leading to \$40 million in savings, which would increase to 500,000 additional years of life and \$500 million if all those eligible had been screened (Phillipson et al, 2023).

 Based on new research, in March 2021, the United States Preventive Services Task Force (USPSTF) expanded its recommendation for screening to include a larger age range and more current and former smokers.
-This dramatically increased the number of women and Black Americans who are considered at high risk for lung cancer.
+This dramatically increased the number of women and Black individuals who are considered at high risk for lung cancer.
+At the same time, the requirement for screening facilities to participate in the lung cancer screening registry in order to receive reimbursement from Medicare for screening scans was removed, which may have led to a decrease in reported scans, especially in some states.